Best Soil for Rosemary in Pots (Best Potting Mix)

 Horticultural sand and compost potting mix for rosemary and other Mediterranean herbs.

-Nutrient rich soil causes rosemary to grow droopy, and more nitrogen in the soil reduces the concentration of essential oils in the leaves which are responsible for rosemary’s distinctive aroma and flavor.
+I spoke to someone who has used left over potting compost that had added nutrients and it turned the rosemary to grow droopy, and the excess nitrogen in the soil reduced the concentration of essential oils in the leaves which are responsible for rosemary’s distinctive aroma and flavor.
 Therefore if you plant rosemary in fertile soil it will not taste or smell anywhere near as good nor display as many flowers.

 Rosemary actually grows very well in pots and containers as pots have favorable drainage conditions which mimics the well draining conditions that naturally occur on hillsides.

-How to Create the Perfect Potting Soil for Rosemary
+How I Create the Perfect Potting Soil for Rosemary

-Whilst you do not need a Mediterranean climate to grow rosemary, you can easily recreate the soil conditions.
+Whilst I can assure you that you do not need a Mediterranean climate to grow rosemary, you can easily recreate the soil conditions.

-To create the best soil for rosemary in pots it is important to emulate the sandy, gritty, medium to low fertility soil conditions in its native Mediterranean environment.
+To create the best soil for rosemary in pots we need to emulate the sandy, gritty, medium to low fertility soil conditions in its native Mediterranean environment.

 This can be achieved by amending ordinary multipurpose compost with coarse horticultural sand or grit.